linzhi2013/MitoZ/version_2.3/README.md

 **when you meet a problem, you can search https://github.com/linzhi2013/MitoZ/issues to check whether similar questions have been raised by other users.
 And possibly these questions have been addressed already.**

-**If no related issues and answers are found, then please raise a new issue.
-If there are sensitive data and you would like to send me emails so we can check it in more details, PLEASE ALSO raise a NEW issue FIRSTLY, and finally UPLOAD corresponding anwsers (in English would be best) to this issue**, so that the same question won't be asked multiple times.
-Otherwise, I would hesitate to reply to your email because I probably have to answer the same questions mutliple times later.
-Thanks!
+**If no related issues and answers are found, then please RAISE a NEW issue.
+If there are sensitive data and you would like to send me emails so we can check it in more details, PLEASE ALSO raise a NEW issue FIRSTLY, and finally UPLOAD corresponding anwsers to this issue (both question and answer in English would be best)**, so that the same question won't be asked multiple times.
+You can use the "comment" function of Github issue page to post my answers to your created issue --- any one is able to "comment" an issue once it's been created. **Otherwise, I would hesitate to reply to your email because I probably have to answer the same questions over and over again later.** Thanks!

 Besides,
 1. please **use a more specific title** for your issue, which can help others quickly understand your questions.
-2. **An issue should be focused on only ONE specific quesion.** When this specific question has been addressed and you find a new question, then you should **open a NEW issue**, instead of asking another question under same thread.
+2. **An issue should be focused on only ONE specific quesion.** When this specific question has been addressed and you have a new question, then you should **open a NEW issue**, instead of asking another question under same thread.

 **WARNING**